-Schedule Hours Temperature Range 1,6 (midnight to 6 am) 78F max (provided by mechanical cooling) 7,8 (6 am to 8 am) 78F max (provided by mechanical cooling) 68F min (provided by occupant operating windows) 9,17 (8 am to 5 pm) 85F max (provided by mechanical cooling) 18,22 (5 pm to 10 pm) 78F max (provided by mechanical cooling) 68F min (provided by occupant operating windows) 23,24 (10 pm to midnight) 78F max (provided by mechanical cooling) am and 8 am to 5 pm), the tem meaningless.
-Note also that VE cooling by natural ventilation w VENT-SCH).
-VENT-TEMP- then the windows are constantly closed (10 pm to 6 peratures referenced by VENT-TEMP-SCH are ENT-TEMP-SCH does not necessarily say that will be done (that is accomplished by NATURAL-SCH only sets the minimum indoor temperature limits for natural ventilation.
-The ne conditions specified in NATURAL-VENT-SCH determine when and if cooling by natural ventilation is done.
+Schedule Hours Temperature Range 1,6 (midnight to 6 am) 78F max (provided by mechanical cooling) 7,8 (6 am to 8 am) 78F max (provided by mechanical cooling)68F min (provided by occupant operating windows) 9,17 (8 am to 5 pm) 85F max (provided by mechanical cooling) 18,22 (5 pm to 10 pm) 78F max (provided by mechanical cooling) 68F min (provided by occupant operating windows) 23,24 (10 pm to midnight) 78F max (provided by mechanical cooling) Note that during the hours when the windows are constantly closed (10 pm to 6 am and 8 am to 5 pm), the temperatures referenced by VENT-TEMP-SCH are meaningless.
+Note also that VENT-TEMP-SCH does not necessarily say that cooling by natural ventilation will be done (that is accomplished by NATURAL-VENT-SCH).
+VENT-TEMP-SCH only sets the minimum indoor temperature limits for natural ventilation.
+The conditions specified in NATURAL-VENT-SCH determine when and if cooling by natural ventilation is done.